 And now, for my next trick... bring on the books!
 Don't you really feel like you have your SLP life together when you plan a therapy session around a language-rich book and you have a book companion that hits multiple goals?

 But I could do without the forever-jammed printer and crazy-high cost of ink.
-Enter, no-print book companions on your iPad, computer, or interactive whiteboard.
+Enter, no-print book companions (get it here on Boom) on your iPad, computer, or interactive whiteboard.
 You won't sweat those mixed groups (or that run to the printer 5 minutes before the session starts) because it's all right there on your device!

 As SLPs, we are no strangers to targeting speech and language goals while playing with regular ol' toys.
 But if you want to level up your play by adding a little more structure, you can add an interactive digital resource to the mix!

-In this following directions Boom Cards deck, the student is getting double the practice by following the direction twice– with the digital activity and the physical toys.
+In this following directions Boom Cards deck (get it here on Boom), the student is getting double the practice by following each direction twice– with the digital activity and the physical toys.
 This is a great way to add repetition and reinforce the concepts.

 What do your students love?
 Whatever it is, there's probably an app for that!
 In this example, farm toys are paired with the Old MacDonald Had a Farm app for a dynamic language activity.